 An absence seizure causes a short period of “blanking out” or staring into space.
-Like other kinds of seizures, they are caused by abnormal activity in a person’s brain.
-You may also hear people call absence seizures petit mal (“PUH-tee mahl”) seizures, although that name is not common anymore.
+Like other kinds of seizures, they are caused by brief abnormal electrical activity in a person’s brain.

 Who’s at risk for absence seizures?

-Absence seizures are most common in children ages 4 to 14.
-It’s also possible for older teens and adults to have absence seizures, but it’s less likely.
+Absence seizures are most common in children from age 4 to 14.
+However, older teens and adults may also have absence seizures.

 What’s it like to have an absence seizure?